nodejs/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 Promises have been part of the language for years (standardized and introduced in ES2015), and have recently become more integrated, with **async** and **await** in ES2017.

-**Async functions** use the promises behind the scenes, so understanding promises is fundamental to understanding how `async` and `await` work.
+**Async functions** use promises behind the scenes, so understanding how promises work is fundamental to understanding how `async` and `await` work.

 ### How promises work, in brief

 Once a promise has been called, it will start in a **pending state**.
-This means that the caller function continues the execution, while it waits for the promise to do its own processing, and give the caller function some feedback.
+This means that the calling function continues executing, while the promise is pending until it resolves, giving the calling function whatever data was being requested.

-At this point, the caller function waits for it to either return the promise in a **resolved state**, or in a **rejected state**, but as you know JavaScript is asynchronous, so _the function continues its execution while the promise does it work_.
+The created promise will eventually end in a **resolved state**, or in a **rejected state**, calling the respective callback functions (passed to `then` and `catch`) upon finishing.

 ### Which JS APIs use promises?